 (g) MBE Advocacy—Experience and expertise in advocating on behalf of minority communities and minority businesses, both as to specific transactions in which a minority business seeks to engage and as to broad market advocacy for the benefit of the minority community at large (3 points); and

 (h) Key Staff—Assessment of the qualifications, experience and proposed role of staff that will operate the MBEC.
-In particular, an assessment will be made to determine whether proposed key staff possess the expertise in utilizing information systems and the ability to successfully deliver program services.
-At a minimum the applicant must identify a proposed project director (10 points).
+In particular, an assessment will be made to determine whether proposed key staff possesses the expertise in utilizing information systems and the ability to successfully deliver program services.
+At a minimum the applicant must identify a proposed project director.
+(10 points).